Bobby G: Solo career

 G was keen to launch a solo career during the hit-making days of Bucks Fizz.
 In the end, only one single was released.
 This was the theme tune to BBC TV's Big Deal, which was released in 1984 and although only reached No.46, the song remained on the UK Charts for 12 weeks.
 G also wrote and produced a number of songs for Bucks Fizz, none of these were released as singles, but became album tracks and B-sides for the group.

 Further solo recordings were made but went unreleased until 2006 and 2008 when two compilation CDs of unreleased Bucks Fizz tracks, The Lost Masters included some of his solo work.

 Personal life

 In the 1970s, G married twice and had a child by his first wife.
 In the early 1980s he divorced his second wife but subsequently continued in a relationship with her while fathering a second child in 1982.
 They split in the 1990s and G began a relationship with band member Heidi Manton.
-They married in 2000 and are still together.
-They have a daughter.
+They married in 2000 and have a daughter.